Reproducibility in Learning: Introduction

 \paragraph{Open Questions and Future Work} One motivation for examining reproducibility in algorithms is the ``reproducibility crisis'' in experimental science.
 Can we use reproducibility to create statistical methodologies that would improve reproducibility in published scientific work?
 A concrete step towards this would be to design reproducible hypothesis testing algorithms.
 We can view a null hypothesis as postulating that data will come from a specific distribution $D$, and want algorithms that accept with high probability if the data comes from $D$ (or a ``close'' distribution) and reject with good probability if the data distribution is ``far'' from $D$.
 For example, the coin problem is a degenerate case in which the data are Boolean and the distance is the difference in the expected values.
 For different types of data and distance metrics, what is the optimal sample complexity of hypothesis testing, and how much more is that for reproducible hypothesis testing?

 A related problem is that of learning under distributional shifts, or individual-based fair learning (where we want the learning algorithm to treat similar people similarly with respect to a similarity metric defining closeness).
-A key step in making algorithms reproducible is a randomized procedure to round the output of a standard empirical learner to a {\it single} hypothesis in a way that is independent of the underlying distribution.
+A key step in making algorithms reproducible is a randomized procedure to round the output of a standard empirical learner to a \textit{single} hypothesis in a way that is independent of the underlying distribution.
 Can similar ideas be used to design learning algorithms robust to distributional shifts, or to give more informed performance metrics?

 This work establishes that there exist reproducible algorithms for a variety of learning problems.
 However, we do not characterize exactly which learning algorithms can be made reproducible, or how reproducibility affects the required sample complexity.
 Is it possible to identify an invariant of concept classes which characterizes the complexity of reproducible learning, analogous to VC-dimension for PAC learning \cite{vapnik71uniform}, representation dimension and one-way communication complexity for exact differential privacy \cite{COLT14:FeldmanX, ITCS13:BeimelNS13}, and Littlestone Dimension for approximate differential privacy \cite{BLM:20}?
 A specific problem of interest is that of learning linear functions over finite fields.
 If the data has full dimension, the function can be solved for uniquely; so, designing reproducible algorithms when the data does not form a basis seems interesting.

 Also, we described the first reproducible boosting algorithm.
 Are there natural conditions under which a boosting algorithm can always be made reproducible?
 Are the sample complexity upper bounds we obtain for our applications tight or close to tight?
-In particular, is there be a reproducible algorithm for approximate median that has only $\log^{*}|\data|$ dependence on the domain size?
+In particular, is there a reproducible algorithm for approximate median that has only $\log^{*}|\data|$ dependence on the domain size?

 Reproducibility provides a distinctive type of privacy.
 Except with the small probability $\rho$, a reproducible algorithm's outputs are a function entirely of the underlying distribution and the randomness of the algorithm, not the samples.
 Thus, a reproducible algorithm seldom leaks information about the specific input data.
 We borrowed techniques from the study of private data analysis and differential privacy, and we hope that future work will formalize connections between reproducibility and private data analysis.
 We also hope that some applications of differential privacy will also be achievable through reproducibility.